Discover more

 Whether you’ll be braving the airport or enjoying a staycation this year, you may be wondering whether it’s ok to share about your holiday or special trip with the child you sponsor.

 The answer is yes – absolutely!
-Like all children, your sponsored child will be curious to learn something new about the country or place you visited.
+Like all children, they will be curious to learn something new about the country or place you visited.

 Back by popular demand, here are our updated top tips for sharing your holiday plans.

-In many of the countries we work in, visiting family or relatives during holidays is common and something your sponsored child will relate to.
+In many of the countries we work in, visiting family or relatives during holidays is common and something the child you sponsor will relate to.

 In Indonesia, children join their parents in visiting relatives during national holidays and festivals.
 During this time the capital, Jakarta, is empty for a few days as people go to their hometowns to get together and share a meal with their family.

-Sending a postcard of a landscape or town from your trip is a great way to share about a different part of the world with your sponsored child.
-The children in our programme love receiving pictures and want to know more about their sponsor’s life.
-When you send in your postcard, don’t forget to write your child’s reference number on the back along with your Compassion reference.
+Sending a postcard from your trip is a great way to share about a different part of the world with the child you sponsor.
+The children in our programme love receiving pictures that give them a glimpse into their sponsor’s life.

-Alternatively, you could take a digital photo of the postcard and attach it to an online message via myCompassion and the Compassion UK app.
+We can no longer send physical cards due to the rising costs of postage, but you can easily take a photo of your postcard and attach it to an online message via myCompassion and the Compassion UK app.

 Nine-year-old Victor and ten-year-old Hellen from El Salvador were both delighted to receive postcards from their sponsors.
 For Hellen, “My sponsor, she is really special, she told me she visited Paris.
 She sends me cute letters and stickers and I like them.”